Recently I deleted Instagram from my phone. Again.

 It’s not that I don’t love it — enviously eyeing my friends guzzling mimosas in the South African sunshine, whilst in London, a school child sneezes into my face on the miserable rainy commute to work.

 I do love social media, and that’s the problem: I understand many of its pitfalls and yet keep crawling back after a short season off.

 Whilst some have (from time to time) optimistically called me a grown up, in reality my behaviour here has more in common with a child sitting in front of a diabetes-inducing tin of Quality Street at Christmas.
 We all know that only too soon the tin will be empty, and the vomitus plentiful.

 I lack control in this area, and I’m sure I’m not the only one.
 But why would I even want to quit?
-In the seasonal spirit of click-bait I thought I’d provide 8 reasons to quit social media before 2020.
+In the seasonal spirit of click-bait I thought I’d provide 8 reasons to quit social media.
 See if you feel like quitting by the end.